swcarpentry/python-novice-gapminder/_episodes/09-plotting.md

 ---
-title: "Plotting"
+Title: "Plotting"
-teaching: 15
+Teaching: 15
-exercises: 15
+Exercises: 15
-questions:
+Questions:
 - "How can I plot my data?"
 - "How can I save my plot for publishing?"
-objectives:
+Objectives:
 - "Create a time series plot showing a single data set."
-- "Create a scatter plot showing relationship between two data sets."
+- "Create a scatter plot showing the relationship between two data sets."
-keypoints:
+Keypoints:
-- "[`matplotlib`](https://matplotlib.org/) is the most widely used scientific plotting library in Python."
+- "[`Matplotlib`](https://matplotlib.org/) is the most widely used scientific plotting library in Python"
-- "Plot data directly from a Pandas dataframe."
+- "Plot data directly from a [`Pandas dataframe`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html)."
 - "Select and transform data, then plot it."
-- "Many styles of plot are available: see the [Python Graph Gallery](https://python-graph-gallery.com/matplotlib/) for more options."
+- "Several plot styles are available: see the [Python Graph Gallery](https://python-graph-gallery.com/matplotlib/) for more options."
-- "Can plot many sets of data together."
+- "Can plot many data sets together."
 ---

-## [`matplotlib`](https://matplotlib.org/) is the most widely used scientific plotting library in Python.
+## Matplotlib is the most widely used scientific plotting library in Python

-*   Commonly use a sub-library called [`matplotlib.pyplot`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.html#module-matplotlib.pyplot).
+* Commonly used Python library called [`matplotlib.pyplot`](https://matplotlib.org/stable/tutorials/introductory/pyplot.html) - here imported as 'plt'.
 * The Jupyter Notebook will render plots inline by default.
 ~~~
 import matplotlib.pyplot as plt
 ~~~
 {: .language-python}

-*   Simple plots are then (fairly) simple to create.
+* Simple plots are _fairly_ simple to create.
+* For example, using the variables 'time' and 'position' and `plt.plot`.
+* We can also add labels to the X and Y axes with `plt.xlabel` and `plt.ylabel`, respectively.
 ~~~
 time = [0, 1, 2, 3]
 position = [0, 100, 200, 300]